 - Any infection that your cat contracts, there is a good chance it will pass it on to you.
 Therefore, reduce the chances of that happening by keeping away raw meat in your cat’s food.

-- The faeces of the cat do have a potential to contain toxoplasma, which can be harmful to pregnant women extensively.
+- The faeces of the cat do have the potential to contain toxoplasma, which can be harmful to pregnant women extensively.
 Therefore, when coming in contact with areas such as gardens and other places where you cat might urinate or poop, use gloves and wash your hands properly after cleaning is completed.

 - If you make use of homegrown vegetables or fruits, make sure the utensils you use to cut and chop them are disinfected properly after every use.